adrihans/Decoding_NER_Biases/docs/index.md

 We did this not only for year babies were born in but also for the US states and the ethnical categories.

-Then, we applied the models on several datasets:
+Then, we applied the models on several datasets, but given our computational power we were not able to compute the results over every possible sentences.
+Indeed, it already lasted around two hours for 100 000 exemples.
+We computed the sentences randomly.
+Considering that we did not use a lot of first names, we think that it is quite sufficient.

 1. Same first names as in the article